Hospice Malpractice Insurance

 ⬆ Back to contents

-The cost of Insurance for Hospices
+The Cost of Insurance for Hospices

 Premiums are influenced by specialty mix, litigation environment, facility size, and claims history.
 Carriers also evaluate risk management protocols such as credentialing, peer review, and informed consent.